 Overall goal of treatment is to help the individual with cerebral palsy reach his or her greatest potential physically, mentally, and socially.
 It is to improve the quality of life by establishing optimal independence.

 Treatment at CHARAKA for CP involves intensive Panchakarma therapy program along with researched oral medicines.
-Therapies like Abhyanga swedam, Nasyam, Pichu, Shirodhara, Pizhichil, Navara or mamsakizhi, Vasti are done based on the presentation.
+Therapies like Abhyanga swedam, Nasyam, Pichu, Shirodhara, Pizhichil, Navara or mamsakizhi, Vasti are done based on the presentation and suitablity.
 Duration of therapy could range from 3 weeks to 5 weeks.
+Oral medicines will be continued for 2 - 3 years.

 Repetition of therapies in small courses either individual or in combination intermittently will yield great benefit and stands as long term support for CP child.